werthdavid/homebridge-weather/README.md

 2. Install this plugin using: `npm install -g homebridge-weather`
 3. Get an API-Key from <a href="http://openweathermap.org">openweathermap.org</a>
 4. <a href="https://openweathermap.org/city">Find</a> your city (make sure the query only returns a single result).
 Alternatively you can use a different query parameter (see 'Fields')
-5. Update your Homebridge `config.json` using the sample below.
+5. Update your Homebridge `config.json` using the sample below (in the block 'accessories' not 'platforms').

 # Configuration